SESAME-Synchrotron/BEATS_tomoscan/docs/source/computing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Reconstructions at SESAME BEATS are generally saved as a stack of ``.TIFF`` images contained in a reconstruction folder.
 To load a reconstruction in ImageJ use the command ``File › Import › Image Sequence``.

 .. note::
    Select the option ``Use Virtual Stack`` when you import large image sequences!

 rum - BEATS reconstruction cluster
 ----------------------------------

+.. highlight:: bash

 Access the reconstruction cluster ``rum@sesame.org.jo`` with::

     ssh -X beatsbs@rum.sesame.org.jo

+.. highlight:: none